Proactive vs Corrective Maintenance

 • Improves workplace safety by minimizing unexpected failures.

-Cons of Proactive Maintenance:
+Cons of Proactive Maintenance

 • Higher upfront costs for implementing maintenance programs and technology.